 The Jane Byrne Interchange (aka, Circle or "The Spaghetti Bowl")

 This squid-shaped knot of entrance and exit ramps is located a few blocks southwest of the Chicago Loop, where the Dan Ryan, the Kennedy, and the Eisenhower Expressways all converge.
 Virtually all traffic reports in Chicago mention this circular interchange at least once.
 The interchange began extensive renovations and renewals in the years following 2014, closing many of the exit and entrance ramps in the process.
-The improvements are meant to cure the interchange, named after Chicago's first female mayor, that was perennially considered one of the worst traffic bottlenecks in the country.
+The improvements, completed in 2022, were meant to cure the interchange, named after Chicago's first female mayor, that was perennially considered one of the worst traffic bottlenecks in the country.

 The Tri-State Tollway